Increasing trust among users by leveraging community-based data

 Goal

-Our goal was to understand whether the platform served more of a communal space for power users and more of a browsing tool for non-experts.
+Our goal was to understand whether the platform served more of a sandbox for power users and more of a browsing tool for non-experts.

 TWO RESEARCH INSIGHTS TO DRIVE DESIGN